Our philosophy is 'Keep it simple. No compromise on quality.'

 Fine food and wine are at the heart of Bridge House life.
 Blessed with some of Britain's finest farmers, growers & fisherman on our doorstep, our hotel restaurant has an enviable reputation for locally sourced, home-grown food served in a wonderful choice of dining areas including al fresco.
 Our cooking style is fresh, modern-British.
 Our wine list is eclectic.

 With a little notice, virtually all dietary needs can be catered for.
-Especially for those who need the assurance that their food is gluten free or vegetarian.
+Especially for those who need the assurance that their food is gluten friendly or vegetarian.
 Child-friendly menus are also available.

 Take a peek through the kitchen window on the way to the restaurant.
 Our Georgian panelled restaurant is beautifully chic, relaxed and with a lively atmosphere.

 The hotel takes great pride in creating fine dining menus for wedding receptions and celebrations such as christenings, birthdays, anniversaries, shoots and private parties.

 We take our culinary cues from the Continent, but with a British take on what a seasonal menu should contain.
 Changing seasonally, the menu always offers a range of dishes which can be as varied as a lamb curry to local sea bream.

 The menu can change daily depending on the quality of produce and with fish, whether the boats have managed to get to sea.